Klaus Dede

 Klaus Dede (1 June 1935 in Nordenham, Oldenburg – 5 May 2018, Oldenburg) was a German writer and journalist.

 Life

 Dede was born 1935 in Nordenham-Blexen.
 His father was a Lutheran priest.
 After school Dede studied during the 1950s.
 Later Dede worked as a newspaper reporter in Papenburg, Gütersloh and Nordenham.
 Dede wrote several books over local history in northern part of Lower-Saxony (Butjadingen, Oldenburg, Bremerhaven, Stedingen, Jade, Wesermarsch) and a book about Jesus Jesus – schwul?, Die Kirchen, die Christen und die Liebe (translated "Was Jesus gay?").
-Dede lives in Oldenburg.
+Dede lived in Oldenburg.